cweijan/vscode-database-client/README.md

 ## Connect

 1. Open MySQL Panel, then click the `+` button.
-2. Input you connect info then click connect.
+2. Input your connect info then click connect.

 ![connection](images/connection.jpg)